kyoheiu/ganttless/README.md

 ```

 ### Input as Args
-While you can handle long chart with yaml, it's easy to give inputs as arguments when it gonna be simple.
+yaml can handle long charts, but when it gonna be simple, you can give inputs as arguments easily.
 `gnt -d -i taskP=2022-1-5:2022-1-14 taskQ=2022-1-12:2022-2-1` produces this chart:
 ```
       2022-01-05        2022-02-01